codlark/cls-docs/docs/Elements-and-Properties.md

 The `rectangle` type has one additional property:

- - `radius: X-RADIUS(, Y-RADIUS)` - this property controls the rounding of the corners of a rectangle.
+ - `corner-radius: X-CORNER-RADIUS(, Y-CORNER-RADIUS)` - this property controls the rounding of the corners of a rectangle.
 Unit is one of `px`, `in`, or `mm`.
 Composite property.
 Default value is `0, 0` which is no rounding.
-If `Y-RADIUS` is left off `X-RADIUS` is used for both directions.
+If `Y-CORNER-RADIUS` is left off `X-CORNER-RADIUS` is used for both directions.

 The `circle` and `ellipse` type has one additional property: